LEcombi/Multitool/README.md

 ### 6. QR Code Generator
 Creates QR codes from any data and saves them as image files.

+### 7. Auto Clicker
+Enables automatic clicking on a specified button (left or right) with a custom click rate (number of clicks per second).

+### 8. Network Device Scanner
+Scans a specified IP address range and displays the found devices (IP and MAC addresses).

 ---

 ## Requirements